-- Draft, as the name suggests, is a piece of blog content that is not finished and therefore is not published.
+- Draft.
 You can use this status to save your progress and get back to it later or use it as a notification for your colleagues that there’s still work with this particular post before it is ready to be published.

 - Pending Review indicates that a certain post is finished and ready for publication, but should undergo a revision by someone different from the author.
 This is a handy function, as it demonstrates how well WordPress handles collaborative work – an author can create a piece of content, and then a more experienced WordPress user can publish it only after comprehensive proofreading.

 - Published means that the blog piece is live and any site visitor can see it.